In this article

 - Inpatient Rehabilitation: Inpatient rehabilitation involves an extended stay at a drug treatment facility, so that the addict can receive counseling and participate in therapy sessions in a safe and sober environment.

-- Outpatient Treatment: Outpatient programs are an alternative to inpatient rehabilitation, but can also be used following the completion of inpatient rehabilitation.
+- Outpatient Treatment: Outpatient rehab treatment programs are an alternative to inpatient rehabilitation, but can also be used following the completion of inpatient rehabilitation.
 A person will continue to reside at his or her own home, yet will attend therapy sessions at an outpatient rehabilitation facility in the evenings.

 Alaska drug and alcohol treatment centers may also provide specialized treatment programs.
 These include gender-specific programs, those for people with post-traumatic stress disorder (PTSD), and those for patients with co-occurring disorders, such as depression and a substance use disorder.